MateoNoboa/RGEE_NDVI_EXTRACT/README.md

 ###  Output data

 The second script generates one CSV for each individual (e.g., `mashca_ndvi.csv`).
-These files contain the original Movebank data together with one additional column for each monthly Sentinel-2 NDVI value.
+These files contain the original Movebank data together with one additional column for each monthly Sentinel-2 NDVI composite value.

 The third script produces a single consolidated dataset (`Zorros_NDVI.csv`) containing the NDVI value that matches the month of each GPS record.